 Sun Oracle Labs.
 I also wrote installers, and a whole lot of Java.
 I wrote PHP, HTML, shell scripts, a little bit of C, etc. I'm handy with a soldering iron, an oscilliscope, and a little bit of other hardware-development type stuff.
 Not bad for a software guy.
 We pretty much invented the Internet of Things (IoT) and I'm one of those people that knows more about the IoT than anyone.
 I've certainly been doing it longer than almost anyone.

-Recently I’ve been working on the Apache MyNewt project.
-It’s a new Real Time Operating System (RTOS) for the IoT and embedded devices.
+Sometimes I work on the Apache MyNewt project, but not that much anymore.
+It's a Real Time Operating System (RTOS) for the IoT and embedded devices.
 I developed a bunch of demos, went through and updated all of the documentation, and contributed to the base OS.
-We just released the 1.0.0 version of MyNewt (March, 2017) so be sure to check it out.
-I’ve also been working with some folks from Samsung, The Eclipse Foundation and Red Hat to get the Kura IoT Gateway software running on an ARTIK-520.
+I've also worked with some folks from Samsung ARTIK, The Eclipse Foundation and Red Hat to get the Kura IoT Gateway software running on an ARTIK-520.
 That went so well that I also got the OpenHAB gateway running on the ARTIK-520.
 As part of the whole thing, I solved a major problem for Samsung: How to back-up the ARTIK-520.
 And now Samsung's gone and killed ARTIK.
 All that work down the drain.

 I'm also a passionate and talented technology evangelist, an accomplished and confident presenter (to everyone from highly technical audiences to CxO level executives) and an all-around jack-of-all-trades, technology-wise.
 James Gosling, the 'Father of Java' said about me: "He can carry an evangelical torch through the darkest of days with a steadfast vision.
 He believed in IoT long before it "was a thing".
 He does beautiful work.”